AcodeWang/Non-code-commit/_CommitPage.md

 ##2016-04-05
 Getting better with myself
 Start record my time all 24h
-Trying to find where I spend my time and to make my time more value.
+Trying to find where I spend my time and to make my time more value